 - have a significant other who’s bugging them to see a doctor

-Did you know that you can check off those first four reasons?
-Your Teladoc benefits include 24/7 access to a well-trained, highly experienced network of U.S.-licensed physicians who can diagnose and treat a wide variety of non-emergency conditions, including
+Your Teladoc benefits include 24/7 access to a well-trained, highly experienced network of U.S. board-certified doctors who can diagnose and treat a wide variety of non-emergency conditions, including:

 - back pain